Specialized Reagents for Veterinary Diagnostics

 - polyclonal antisera raised against other proteins and hormones from pituitary or placental origins.

-Antisera raised against ruminant PAGs allow the development of immunoassays for pregnancy diagnosis and pregnancy follow-up, while the development of immunoassays specific for pepsinogens are expected to be additional tools for monitoring bovine gastric parasitosis.
+Antisera against ruminant PAGs enable the development of immunoassays for pregnancy diagnosis and pregnancy follow-up; while the development of immunoassays specific for pepsinogens provide additional tools for monitoring bovine gastric parasitosis.

 Origin of the company